INDUSTRIAL KANAWHA RIVER VALLEY

 There are three locks on the river - Winfield, London, and, pictured here, Marmet.
 The Marmet Lock/Dam was built in 1934-35 and generates electricity through the three hydroelectric turbines within it.

-The flame on this flare at the Dupont plant has been burning my entire life.
+The flame on this flare at the Dupont plant had been burning my entire life on the evening of this photograph.

 Barges full of coal in front of Kanawha River Terminal's Marmet Dock, with the Dupont Belle plant across the river in the background.